crc83/cv/index.md

 ## Education

 M Sc Degree
-Ivano-Frankovsk oil and gas university
+Ivano-Frankivsk Oil and Gas University
-Faculty of electrification and informational and measurement technologies 2005
+Faculty of Electrification And Informational and Measurement Technologies 2005